UNLOCKING THE GENETIC CODE TO THE HEART, LUNG AND BRAIN DEFECTS.

 PROJECTS

-High-throughput translational genomics of pulmonary disorders.
+High-throughput TRANSLATIONAL genomics of cardiopulmonary and neurodevelopmental disorders.

 MEET THE TEAM